Platytholus

-Platytholus is an extinct genus of pachycephalosaurid dinosaur from the Late Cretaceous (Maastrichtian) Hell Creek Formation of the United States.
+Platytholus is an extinct genus of pachycephalosaurid (dome-headed dinosaur) from the Late Cretaceous (Maastrichtian) Hell Creek Formation of the United States.
 The genus contains a single species, P. clemensi, known from a partial skull.
+It was a medium-sized pachycephalosaur, living alongside its smaller relative Sphaerotholus and larger relative Pachycephalosaurus.
+Compared to other pachycephalosaurs, its dome had a distinct low and broad rectangular shape and unique roof-tile like ornamentation along its sides.
+Though it has been found as a potential relative of Prenocephale, its phylogenetic position remains uncertain due to the fragmentary nature of the only known specimen.